 Design Thinking can help in this situation by pulling a wide variety of stakeholders in a room together to talk through and model different approaches.
 This provides a forum for diverse stakeholder viewpoints, and the emphasis on testing and learning can encourage piloting new policies in part of the organization, then refining based on feedback.
 An early and iterative feedback process puts a spotlight on weaknesses and blind spots in any kind of top-down idea, helping ensure that the ultimate decision is applicable and useful to the organization, instead of serving as a hindrance.

 Low-employee engagement and high turnover rates are great examples of this principle in action.
 Design Thinking can be applied to these types of challenges by encouraging an organization to build empathy with employees, which allows them to better understand the nuances of the employees’ experiences.
-This can be especially important in the context of a recent M&A or downsizing event—key moments in the lives of any organization that can negatively impact employee morale.
+This can be especially important in the context of a recent merger or acquisition or downsizing event — key moments in the lives of any organization that can negatively impact employee morale.

 There are many tools in the Design Thinking toolkit that address these kinds of organizational challenges.
 These approaches can create a bridge of trust between line employees and leadership, helping organizations better understand both their employees’ perspectives and the underlying issues behind their high turnover rates.